 In a PDU session establishment request sent to the network, the UE shall provide a PDU Session Id as defined in clause 5.3.2.
 The UE may also provide:

-- A PDU session Type.
+- A PDU type.

 - Slicing information.

 Editor's note: Slicing related information is to be further clarified.
 An S-NSSAI information is meant.